Jhijhiya: Performance

-The dance is performed by the people of Mithila region of India and Nepal.
+The dance is performed by the people of Bhojpuri and Mithila region of India and Nepal.
 The dance is performed every evening from the day of Ghatasthapana to Bijaya Dashami.
 It is believed that this dance is performed to protect one's children and society from witches.
 It is believed that the ritual was initiated to reduce the influence of the witches' magic upon one's family.
 Women dance with a clay pot on their head.
 Multiple holes are made inside the pot and a lamp is kept inside it.
 There is also a popular belief that if a witch succeeds in counting the holes in the pot placed on a woman's head, the dancing woman will die immediately.

 After dancing at a holy site on the first day of Dusshera, Jhijhiya formally begins.
 After the formal beginning of the Jhijhiya dance, there is a tradition of going from house to house and showing the dance.
 The dancers then ask the owner of the house for grains and food for the offering on the final day.
 On the day of Vijayadashami, final prayers are performed and the collected grains and money is used to organize a feast.